 Timber Decks and Verandahs

 Outdoor timber decks and verandahs are the parts of the house that are affected by the weather more than others.
-Brisbane’s climate, with its sunny days and occasional storms, can take a toll on decks and verandahs timber floors.
+Brisbane’s climate, with its sunny days and occasional storms, can take a toll on decks and verandahs wooden floors.
 Regular sanding and polishing are essential to maintain their durability and appearance.

 Reviving Decks and Verandahs